INFORMATION FOR ENGINEERS, ORTHOPEDIC SURGEONS, EPIDEMIOLOGISTS AND PHYSIOLOGISTS — ABOUT ‘RELEASE’.

 For important information about the retention-function of ski-bindings, see the sub-tab under Tech Info—'Retention'.
 Retention is the 1st functional requirement of a ski-binding.

 Technical definition, tibia-friendly release

-When engineering a building-structure it's essential to know the strength of concrete, steel, wood and the strength of the other construction materials that form the structure.
+When engineering a building it's essential to know the strength of concrete, steel, wood and the strength of the other construction materials that form the structure.
 The same principle applies to ski-bindings: first, we must know the strength of the tibia to mitigate injury to the tibia.

 Strength of average male tibia

-Weakest section of the tibia
+Weakest sections of the tibia

 No protection of the tibia by muscle activity

-The role of the ski-boot
+Role of the ski-boot

 Factors effecting tibia strength